-Our treatment programmes for anxiety are centered on intensive psychotherapy, biochemical restoration and the mind-body relationship.
-Our comprehensive and bespoke treatment aims to help clients effectively manage the symptoms of generalised anxiety disorder (GAD) and many other anxiety disorders.
+Our treatment programs for anxiety are centered on intensive psychotherapy, biochemical restoration, and the mind-body relationship.
+Our comprehensive and bespoke treatment aims to help clients effectively manage the symptoms of generalized anxiety disorder (GAD) and many other anxiety disorders.

-At Paracelsus Recovery, we provide comprehensive, exclusive and bespoke residential treatment for anxiety disorders.
-We only have one client at a time and we will tailor-make the treatment programme to suit your specific needs.
+At Paracelsus Recovery, we provide comprehensive, exclusive, and bespoke residential treatment for anxiety disorders.
+We only have one client at a time and we will tailor-make the treatment program to suit your specific needs.

-We use psychotherapeutic techniques such as mindfulness-based cognitive behavioural therapy to minimise the psychological symptoms of anxiety.
-To help you navigate the physical symptoms of anxiety, we will also incorporate relaxation therapies such as massage and yoga or holistic therapies such as acupuncture into your treatment programme as appropriate.
-You will be also be assigned a live-in therapist who will stay in the same residence and be available for emotional support 24 hours a day, seven days a week.
+We use psychotherapeutic techniques such as mindfulness-based cognitive behavioral therapy to minimize the psychological symptoms of anxiety.
+To help you navigate the physical symptoms of anxiety, we will also incorporate relaxation therapies such as massage and yoga or holistic therapies such as acupuncture into your treatment program as appropriate.
+You will also be assigned a live-in therapist who will stay in the same residence and be available for emotional support 24 hours a day, 7 days a week.

-We can provide treatment for anxiety in our residential treatment centres in Zurich and in London.
+We can provide treatment for anxiety in our residential treatment centers in Zurich and in London.

 - Feeling persistently terrified for no rational reason.